PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation

 We conduct a large-scale study using the 189 combinations of 21 source and 9 target datasets across 5 scales of PLMs.
-Qualitative and quantitative analysis shows that our proposed metric not only performs better to distinguish different task relationships, but also aligns with the transfer performance accurately.
-Moreover, results of PoT demonstrate that our PANDA achieves significant improvements over vanilla PoT across all tasks and model sizes (up to 24.1\% average scores in some scenarios), and makes prompt-tuning obtain competitive and even better performances than model-tuning in the full-data scenario.
-In summary, our contributions are: 1) we recast vanilla PoT with PANDA, a novel prompt transfer approach, which leverages knowledge distillation to alleviate the catastrophic forgetting of knowledge learned from source task; 2) we propose a new metric to predict the prompt transferability of source-target task pairs; 3) extensive and systematic experiments on 189 pairs of source-target tasks across 5 scales of PLMs prove the effectiveness of our proposed methods.
+Qualitative and quantitative analyses show that our proposed metric not only performs better to distinguish different task relationships, but also aligns with the transfer performance accurately.
+Moreover, results of PoT demonstrate that our \our achieves significant improvements over vanilla PoT across all tasks and model sizes (up to 24.1\% average scores in some scenarios), and makes prompt-tuning obtain competitive and even better performance than model-tuning in the full-data scenario.